Internal Award Opportunities

 Faculty Outstanding Research Achievement Award - Award presented to USF faculty with exceptional research achievements accomplished or recognized during the calendar year.
 Nominations are made by USF Deans, Department Chairs, and Center/Institute Directors.
 Visit the USF Sponsored Research Internal Award website for this award announcement.

 Other Internal Awards

-Florida High Tech Corridor Matching funds from $10,000 to $150,000 - The mission of The Corridor is to grow high tech industry and innovation through partnerships that support research, marketing, workforce and entrepreneurship.
-USF CONNECT will help you with your application and identifying a good industry match in the private sector to partner.
-The high technology focus areas of The Corridor are based on key strengths of the universities, and include Agrictechnology, Digital Media & Interactive Entertainment, Information Technology, Microelectronics & Nanotechnology, Optics & Photonics, Aviation & Aerospace, Financial Services, Life Sciences & Medical Technologies, Modeling, Simulation & Training, Sustainable Energy.
+Florida High Tech Corridor Matching funds from $10,000 to $150,000 - The mission of The Corridor is to grow high tech industry and innovation through partnerships that support research, marketing, workforce, and entrepreneurship.
+USF CONNECT will help you with your application and be identifying a good industry match in the private sector to partner.
+The high technology focus areas of The Corridor are based on key strengths of the universities and include Agric technology, Digital Media & Interactive Entertainment, Information Technology, Microelectronics & Nanotechnology, Optics & Photonics, Aviation & Aerospace, Financial Services, Life Sciences & Medical Technologies, Modeling, Simulation & Training, Sustainable Energy.
 Funding will require a 2:1 cost match investment (soft/in-kind).

 Interdisciplinary Research Scholarship (IDRS) - This scholarship provides monies for support components/supplies that are required for the interdisciplinary research/creative activity.
 Funds are typically provided to the project mentor in support of the research/creative activity project.
 Undergraduate students in all disciplines are eligible to apply for the IDRS.
 The IDRS application is accessible under the Funding tab on the Office of Undergraduate Research website.